 Vaccination for Adults, Children, Students & Travelers to Nepal

-Are you seeking vaccines in Kathmandu Nepal for preventative care, for immediate accidental measures, for study abroad, as a traveler or for your children and elders?
+Are you seeking vaccination services in Kathmandu Nepal for preventative care, for immediate accidental measures, for study abroad, as a traveler, or for your children and elders?

 For vaccination and inquiries, call us at 01-5009233 | 9863393960 or email us at email@example.com.